nikhilvadlaa/AIOCC-Enterprise-Agent/README.md

 1.  **🤖 Multi-Agent Architecture**: Specialized agents for Data Collection, Analysis, Root Cause, and Execution.
 2.  **🧠 RAG-Powered Memory**: Learns from past incidents.
 If a "High Latency" issue was fixed by a rollback last week, AIOCC remembers and suggests it immediately.
 3.  **🤝 Human-in-the-Loop Trust**: For high-risk actions (e.g., "Restart Database"), AIOCC sends an **Interactive Slack Request** or uses the **Streamlit Dashboard** for approval.
-4.  **📊 Interactive Dashboard**: A "Top 3 Winner" caliber Streamlit UI for real-time monitoring and control.

 ## 3. 🏗️ Architecture